fieldsend/DBMOPP_generator/README.md

 distance_points_problem -- this takes a design vector and a problem instance and returns its quality vector (please see its help documentation)

 Other .m files are helper/plotter functions.

+It is recommended currently that you download and use the Release 1.0.0 (as new features are being added currently so current version should be considered unstable).